-If the marketing agency you speak to mentions research only a small amount in your initial conversations, or even talks solely about their ideas and tactics for your business, it’s probably time to move on.
+A big red flag to look out for is when the marketing agency you’re speaking to hardly mentions research in your initial conversations, or even talks solely about their ideas and tactics for your business, it’s probably time to move on.

 Look for an agency that isn’t afraid to say: “We don’t know exactly how that would work yet.
 It worked in the past because of XY and Z – which may work for you, too – but until we carry out some proper market research, we couldn’t possibly say what the exact approach looks like”.

 If an agency is humble enough to admit this, but also places a high importance on research to ensure your tactics are watertight before pushing them out to sea, the chances are your strategy will float and get you where you want to go, rather than sinking or washing up on the beach.

 4. The agency claims to be completely unique